-Drug Hypertension
+Drug HTN

-Corzide (nadolol/bendroflumethiazide) ↓

 Dutoprol (metoprolol succinate extended release/HCTZ) ~

 Lopressor HCT (metoprolol tartrate/HCTZ) √

-propranolol/HCTZ ↓
+propranolol/HCTZ √

-Tenoretic (atenolol/chlorthalidone) ✓
+Tenoretic (atenolol/chlorthalidone) √

 Ziac (bisoprolol/HCTZ) ✓

-The fixed-dose combination product is not indicated for initial therapy of hypertension.
+\The fixed-dose combination product is not indicated for initial therapy of HTN.
 If the fixed combination represents the dose titrated to the individual patient's needs, it may be more convenient than the separate components.

-(Prescribing information: Corzide 2016, Dutoprol 2017, Lopressor HCT 2012, propranolol and HCTZ 2015, Tenoretic 2016, Ziac 2018)
+(Prescribing information: Dutoprol 2020, Lopressor HCT 2012, propranolol and HCTZ 2020, Tenoretic 2018, Ziac 2020)

-• Information on indications, mechanism of action, pharmacokinetics, dosing, and safety has been obtained from the prescribing information for the individual products, except where noted otherwise.
+Information on indications, mechanism of action, pharmacokinetics, dosing, and safety has been obtained from the prescribing information for the individual products, except where noted otherwise.